chaosnative/chaosctl/Usage.md

 ```

-For more information related to flags, Use `litmusctl --help`.
+For more information related to flags, Use `chaosctl --help`.

 ----